amitibo/auvsi-targets/README.md

 The shape samples and letter samples are created under ```DATA/train_images``` and ```DATA/train_letter``` respectively.
-Each sample is made of an image file and corresponding label file.
+Each sample is made of an image file and a corresponding label file.

 ## License